Back to SiteAuditLab

 • Response time measurement

-Detects analytics and tracking tools present in the page source.
+Detects analytics and tracking tools in the page source and flags misconfigurations.

 • Universal Analytics / legacy GA (UA-XXXXX-X)